Supernova-Studio/spacebook-exported-code/README.md

 If you want to check the React Native Project, please navigate to the */React Native* directory (requires brew installed and then an editor of your choice - Atom, VS Code etc.).

+If you want to check the Flutter Project, please navigate to the */Flutter* directory (requires Flutter toolchain installed.
+Use Flutter doctor to ensure a smooth installation)

 Finally, the most convenient way how to download all the data at once (which we recommend) is to click "clone or download" at the top -> Download Zip.
 This will download you all platforms at once.

 ## About Supernova Studio